Logiqx/gps-guides/guidance.md

 The concept of "verified" devices was introduced by GP3S back in 2009, solely for the purpose of officially recognised [records](https://www.gps-speedsurfing.com/default.aspx?mnu=forum&forum=193) following very specific [rules](https://www.gps-speedsurfing.com/media/uploadimages/GPS_record_Rules%20VA1%202009-09-01.pdf), including the requirement for two approved GPS units.
 Records attempts must be pre-announced in the GP3S forum, require witnesses + additional evidence and individual ratification by the World GPS Surfing Record Committee.

-To encourage wider participation in GPS speedsurfing events it makes complete sense to allow the use of consumer GPS devices from the likes of Garmin and Suunto; both for the "fun rankings" and the various "events" hosted on the site.
-However, it is important that the tracks should be properly analysed prior to uploading to GP3S, rather than relying upon displayed speeds.
+To encourage wider participation in GPS speedsurfing events it makes a lot of sense to allow the use of most modern consumer GPS devices from the likes of Garmin and Suunto; both for the "fun rankings" and the various "events" hosted on GP3S.
+However, it is important that the tracks are properly analysed, rather than relying upon speeds displayed on the watch itself.

-The following should be considered as minimum device requirements when taking posting to GP3S events:
+The following should be considered the minimum device requirements when posting to GP3S and any events:

 - **1 Hz** logging is a minimum requirement.
 "Smart" logging is often the default setting and is not sufficient for speed sailing.
 - **Doppler** derived speed must also be logged at a minimum of 1 Hz.
 This will often necessitate the .FIT format instead of .GPX.
-- When requested, tracks should be sent to the event organisers.
-Unverified sessions are subject to removal from the rankings.
+- On request, original tracks should be provided to the event organisers.
+Non-ratified sessions may be removed from the rankings.

 A list of recommended devices can be found on [GP3S](https://www.gps-speedsurfing.com/default.aspx?mnu=item&item=GPSInfo) and more detailed information is also available on this [site](devices/README.md).

-Mobile phones are **NOT** recommended for any kind of speed sailing because the quality / reliability of the data is hugely variable.
+Mobile phones are **NOT** recommended for any kind of speed sailing because the quality / reliability of the GPS data is hugely variable.